starfederation/datastar/tools/vscode-extension/README.md

 ### Custom Attributes

-You can add syntax highlighting support for custom Datastar plugins using the `datastar.customAttributes` setting.
+Use `datastar.customAttributes` to add completion and syntax highlighting for custom Datastar plugins.
+Specify plugin names without the `data-` prefix:

-**To configure:**
-1. Open VS Code Settings (Cmd/Ctrl + ,)
-2. Search for "datastar custom attributes"
-3. Add your custom plugin names (without the `data-` prefix)

-**Example:**
 ```json
 {
   "datastar.customAttributes": [